LibraryCarpentry/lc-python-intro/index.md

 This lesson is an introduction to programming in Python for librarians with little or no previous programming experience.
-It uses examples that are relevant to a wide range of library use cases, and is designed to be used as a prerequisite lesson for other Python based lessons that will be developed in the future, e.g. using the Pandas for data analysis.
+It uses examples that are relevant to a wide range of library use cases, and is designed to be used as a prerequisite for other Python lessons that will be developed in the future (e.g., web scraping, APIs).

-This lesson references the Spyder IDE, but can be taught using a regular Python interpreter as well.
-Please note that this lesson uses Python 3 rather than Python 2.
+This lesson uses the JupyterLab computing environment and Python 3.

 :::::::::::::::::::::::::::::::::::::::::  callout